threedee003/threedee003.github.io/about.md

-I graduated with a Bachelor's degree (B.E) in Electrical Engineering from Jadavpur University in Kolkata, India.
+I received my B.E (Bachelor of Engineering) in Electrical Engineering from Jadavpur University in Kolkata, India.

 This page is where I share my latest personal projects and interests in robotics and deep learning.